Travel Australia With Kids – Doable or Impossible?

 Where are you currently?

-Emma: So we are currently in Adelaide at the west beach, which is incredible, an incredible park if you’re coming through Adelaide.
+Emma: So we are currently in Adelaide at west beach, which is incredible, an incredible park if you’re coming through Adelaide.

 Travis: Awesome.
 If you’ve got kids.
 Yeah, like incredible.

 Emma: The facilities are amazing.
 Yeah.
 As far as the route we’re taking, this has changed a million times, which I’m sure it has for a lot of people travelling.
 The intent this year was to set off from Vic, come into South Australia for about six weeks and then continue into WA.
 But when the borders were delayed closing, we had to sort of reevaluate what we were doing.
 And then we made the decision.
-Well, we were originally toying with the idea of going up the middle and then into WA but when we talked about it a bit more, neither of us were keen to drag to little east, Tobias is three Nola is one, Nola has just started walking she’s into everything Tobias can be a little bit challenging as well.
+Well, we were originally toying with the idea of going up the middle and then into WA but when we talked about it a bit more, neither of us was keen to drag to little east, Tobias is three Nola is one, Nola has just started walking she’s into everything Tobias can be a little bit challenging as well.
 And so, yeah, we just decided that neither of us was keen to do that.

 And so now we are needing a little bit of a break actually.
 And so I am going to fly with the kids to Brisbane and Travis is going to drive across the country so the kids and I get a bit of a break from the car and the van.
-Travis gets a bit of break from the kids and yeah, we can just like reset, regroup, and then we’re going to do probably five or six months in Queensland.
+Travis gets a bit of a break from the kids and yeah, we can just like reset, regroup, and then we’re going to do probably five or six months in Queensland.
 So yeah, I would say like, just, don’t be afraid to adapt and pivot and do what is best for you and your family and not like necessarily what should be done or what you think should be done because we think it’s actually a bit of a blessing in disguise that WA was delayed for us and we will do it now when the kids are a bit older and able to not have to worry about day naps and no longer in the car and do full days out and about and all of that sort of thing.
 So, yeah, that is our plan.

-Travis: Hopefully in a couple of years we can set out and do WA instead of doing six months, we might have eight or 10 months because we’ve seen south Australia and new south Wales and we’ll do Queensland this year.
+Travis: Hopefully in a couple of years we can set out and do WA instead of doing six months, we might have eight or 10 months because we’ve seen South Australia and new south Wales and we’ll do Queensland this year.
 So we’ll have a lot of time for Northern Territory and WA later on.

 Emma: Yeah, definitely.

 Travis: Alright.
 We have a 2017 wild track Ford and a 2021, Urban Tungsten Tuff Caravan.
 It’s a semi-off-road fully off-grid, self-contained Caravan 21 foot, six-inch.
 It’s awesome.
 We did a few upgrades like lithium batteries and a few handy things.
 So it’s been pretty good.
 The UTE is completely decked out.
 We did complete levels upgrade GVM and GCM.
-We got an awesome draw set, fridge, air compressor, the works, it’s a pretty awesome setup.
+We got an awesome draw set, fridge, air compressor, and the works, it’s a pretty awesome setup.
 Had it tuned and bigger breaks.
 It’s been awesome.
 We’ve been off-road a bit and the rocks and the sand and it hasn’t let us down.

 Emma: No, hasn’t skipped a beat.